 - a.
 Removal of privileges and recognitions accorded to student groups for a specified period as defined by the UNT Dallas SA Representative. - b.
-Student groups will not be permitted to participate as a recognized student group in university activities or functions, or to sponsor any activities representing the University. - c.
+Student groups will not be permitted to participate as a recognized student group in UNT Dallas activities or functions, or to sponsor any activities representing UNT Dallas. - c.
 Student groups may submit a request to the UNT Dallas SA Representative for reinstatement after the expiration of the specified period. - d.
 May be reviewed by the Committee.